triggermesh/docs/docs/sources/solacemqtt.md

 4. Consume messages from a queue
 - run  `go run main.go -url tcp://127.0.0.1:1883 --user admin --password admin --topic [name of your topic]`
 - Put messages to a queue as in step 3 in separate terminal.
-View recieved messages.
+View received messages.
 - If no go environment installed, use instructions from `local Docker build` below

 For more information about Solace and documentation, visit Solace [website](https://solace.com/) and [documentation](https://docs.solace.com/) sections